 How to Make a Custom Minecraft Texture Pack

 Minecraft is more than a decade old at this point, and the default textures are something that we’ve grown accustomed to.
 But this doesn’t mean that we shouldn’t try new things.
-Minecraft makes it super easy for us to add new textures to the existing blocks in the game, and also create custom ones for ourselves!
+Minecraft makes it super easy for us to add new textures to the existing blocks in the game, and also build texture packs for ourselves!

 A minecraft custom texture packs can have blocks with textures you like.
-You can go nuts with this project!
-You can add a smiley face on every dirt block, or turn every dirt block into a red-colored block, the possibilities are endless and in this easy to follow guide we will show you how to do it!
+Just install into your texture packs folder and you can go nuts with this project!
+With resource packs, you can add a smiley face on every dirt block, or turn every dirt block into a red-colored block, the possibilities are endless and in this easy to follow guide we will show you how to do it!
+If you open your resource pack folder and extract the default texture pack you can modify this simple texture pack to whatever you can imagine.

 The first step is fairly easy, while on your desktop screen press the Windows button and the R key together.
 A small pop-up window will show up.
 In this, you’ll have to type %appdata%, and click OK.
 This will open up a folder on your desktop that is normally hidden.